tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 The projectile already flies towards the player. **Check** `electric_projectile.gd` for more info.

 > aside positive
 > The projectile has many **visual effects** going on.
-Such as: cycling 2 meshes, scaling up and down, random rotation axis, etc. More effects could be added easily since Godot has really easy-to-use tools (`Tweens`, `awaits`, etc.).
+Such as: cycling between 2 meshes, scaling up and down, random rotation axis, etc. More effects could be added easily since Godot has really easy-to-use tools (`Tweens`, `awaits`, etc.).two

 #### **`state_physics_process()`**